Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis

 \subsection{Style Controller}

-In the original SD base model with text-generated graph capability, we introduce the style controller structure to integrate text cueing features, structure cueing features and image style cueing features.
-To achieve the above purpose, our core design is a decoupled cross-attention mechanism as shown in Figure~\ref{fig:fig2_SystemArchitecture} , where image features are embedded through a newly added cross-attention layer, which consists mainly of two modules: an image encoder for extracting image features, and an adaptation module with decoupled cross-attention for embedding the image features into a pre-trained text-to-image diffusion model.
+During the coloring stage, the artist sequentially fills and renders the picture, coloring each element according to the guidelines established by the outlines.
+In the original SD base model with text-to-image generation capability, we introduce the style controller structure to integrate prompt features, structure features, and style features.
+In order to achieve the above functions, our novel design is a decoupled cross-attention mechanism as shown in Figure~\ref{fig:fig2_SystemArchitecture} , where image features are embedded through a newly added cross-attention layer, which consists mainly of two modules: an image encoder for extracting image features, and an adaptation module with decoupled cross-attention for embedding the image features into a pre-trained text-to-image diffusion model.

-The pre-trained CLIP image encoder model is used, but here, in order to efficiently decompose the global image Embedding, we use a small trainable projection network to project the image Embedding into a sequence of features of length N=4, which is the Image Feature in Fig. The projection network here is designed as a linear layer Linear plus a normalization layer LN, and at the same time, the dimensions of the input image features are kept consistent with the dimensions of the text features in the pre-trained diffusion model.
+The pre-trained CLIP image encoder model is used, but here, in order to efficiently decompose the global image Embedding, we use a small trainable projection network to project the image Embedding into a sequence of features of length N=4.
+The projection network here is designed as a linear layer Linear plus a normalization layer LN, and at the same time, the dimensions of the input image features are kept consistent with the dimensions of the text features in the pre-trained diffusion model.

 In the original Stable Diffusion model, text embeddings are injected into the Unet model through the input-to-cross-attention mechanism.
 A straightforward way to inject image features into the Unet model is to join image features with text features and then feed them together into the cross-attention layer.
 However, this approach is not effective enough.
 Instead, the style controller separates the cross-attention layer for text features and image features by decoupling this mechanism, making the model more concise and efficient.
 This design not only reduces the demand for computational resources, but also improves the generality and scalability of the model.
 During the training process, the style controller is able to automatically learn how to generate corresponding images based on text descriptions, while maintaining the effective utilization of image features.
 This enables style controller to generate images with full consideration of the semantic information of the text, thus generating more accurate and realistic images.